naelvis/Kaggle-Presentation/Article/ML Algorithms for reserving.md

 ### Regression to distributions in xgboost

-Suppose that we want to predict a numerical outcome Y based on a set of n dependent variables X1, ..., Xn, and that we suspect Y to be gamma distributed with mean mu: a common way to approach this regression problem would be to set up a generalized linear model (GLM) around the equation -1/mu = g(mu) = betaX, where the betas are regression parameters to be determined.
-We can determine the betas by maximing likelihood.
+Suppose that we want to predict a numerical outcome Y based on a set of n dependent variables X1, ..., Xn, and that we suspect Y to be gamma distributed with mean mu: a common way to approach this regression problem would be to set up a generalized linear model (GLM) around the equation log(mu) = g(mu) = betaX, where the betas are regression parameters to be determined.
+We can determine the betas by maximizing likelihood.

 This approach cannot be translated directly to decision trees, which describe the outcome Y in term of piecewise constant functions rather than polynomials.
 But it is possible to introduce the likelihood in the computation via the loss function.
 We explain this important point in more detail.